Winter Reflections

 Do you want to wish a joyful holiday season to all and for a cessation to the trouble and tears and heartache and weariness and affliction across the world, and for life to be full of true kindness and warmth and forgiveness and the love of others.
 Do you wish that for all people?

-NICK AND SUSIE, BRIGHTON, UKYes, we do.
+NICK AND SUSIE, BRIGHTON, UK

 Love, Nick